ejkreboot/svelteauth/README.md

 # Auth example with sveltekit

+This is a self contained svletekit web site with public and protected routes combined with session token based user authentication.
 There are [other](https://joyofcode.xyz/sveltekit-authentication-using-cookies) [examples](https://blog.logrocket.com/authentication-svelte-using-cookies/) on the web, which are excellent.
 But each seemed to leave out one or more details that made this topic challenging for my pea sized intellect.
 So I rolled my own example here mainly for self education purposes.
 I wonder what I left out?